PoliticalGraveyard.com

 MONRAD: See also Monrad Charles Wallgren

-MONRO: See also John Blair, Jr. — William Leslie Dill, Jr.
+MONRO: See also John Blair Jr. — William Leslie Dill Jr.

 Monro, C. A. — of Indian Springs, Butts County, Ga.
 Republican.
 Alternate delegate to Republican National Convention from Georgia, 1912.
 Burial location unknown.

 Monro, Donald — of Pennsylvania.
+Socialist.
 Socialist Labor candidate for U.S. Representative from Pennsylvania at-large, 1900, 1900.
 Burial location unknown.

 "Enjoy the hospitable entertainment of a political graveyard."